Parkm465/telecom-churn-prediction/README.md

 In busineess, churn is the rate at which customers stop using a product.
 The problem this project solves is to predict which users are most likely to leave soon based on given data in the following dataset.
 Utilizing a score from 0 (not stopping) to 1 (stopped using), this project aims to make a nuermical prediction so that businesses can improve retention campaigns, as retaining is cheaper than acquiring new customers.

 #### Dataset and Variables
-The dataset is based on a fictional telecom churn data provided by IBM in 2015.
+The [dataset]([url](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data)) is based on a fictional telecommunication churn dataset provided by IBM in 2015.

 **The dataset includes the following variables**
 1. customerID: a unique string given to each customer